Schmeeow/sdxl_telegram_bot/README.md

 The bot generates a 1024x 1024 image in response to the text entered by the user (prompt).
 Prompts in English are processed directly, and the neural network machine translation model Opus MT is used to translate prompts from Russian to English

+THE BOT IS DESIGNED FOR INDIVIDUAL USE and is not intended for multiple users to work with it at the same time.

 GPU (Cuda) is used for generation.
 Video memory consumption during generation is 8-16Gb (not optimized in any way).
 At the first launch, models from hugginface.ai (~25 GB) will be automatically downloaded.
 Generating a single image takes about 30 seconds on a GeForce 4060Ti(16Gb)